 “The world is changed by your example, not your opinion.”
 Paulo Coelho

 Liquidity ratios are extremely important in the CMA exam.
 You will be heavily tested in this area.
-When I took the exam, I didn’t get any ratio question in the multiple answer section, but one of my essay questions asked me to calculate over 20 ratios for each of two companies.
+When I took the exam, I didn’t get any ratio questions in the multiple-choice question section, but one of my essay questions asked me to calculate over 20 ratios for each of the two companies.
 Now that was overwhelming!
 But if I could do it, I’m confident that you can too, with some practice.

 Now, what are liquidity ratios?
 Before we can answer this question, let’s understand the term Liquidity.
 In a financial sense, liquidity is a descriptor used to categorize certain types of assets in a company.
 From a financial perspective, liquid assets are the kind that can be converted into cash rather quickly, within 12 months or less.
 These assets include:

 In a company’s balance sheet, liquid assets are placed in the Current Assets section, which is the first section on a balance sheet.
 Companies use their liquid or current assets to pay for short-term obligations such as payroll, material purchases, rent, interest, etc. It’s extremely important to keep a safe level of current assets in order to pay for current obligations, more formally known as current liabilities.
 These include:

 - Accounts Payable

 In short, liquidity refers to a company’s short-term cash inflow and outflow.